Mindwarp (film): Plot

 The heroine, Judy, a dreamer, lives with her mother.
 She has gradually become less satisfied with the life they have.
 After an unsuccessful attempt to talk directly to her mother, Judy manages to penetrate her virtual reality to wake herself up.
 Judy interrupts the dream, but she causes her mother to die in the real world.

 For interfering with dreams of other users, Judy is exiled from Inworld by the mysterious System Operator who controls Infinisynth.
 She is saved from the Crawlers by Stover, an Outworlder who believes he is the last "normal" human being still living on the surface, protecting himself from the deadly ultraviolet rays, radioactivity, caustic ground water, and Crawlers, while subsisting on a diet of small animals.
 The two are captured by the Crawlers, however, and brought to their underground village, where Stover is set to work mining the garbage dump.
 Judy is saved by the Crawlers' leader, the masked Seer (who is intelligent and can speak), from being butchered.
 The Seer's consort, Cornelia, also an Outworlder, is jealous of the Seer's intentions towards Judy.
-Her attempt to infect Judy with a mutant leech-like parasite fails, however, and the Seer has Cornelia's slave/foster daughter Claude crushed by an elaborate meat grinder constructed from salvaged parts.
+Her attempt to infect Judy with a mutant leech-like parasite fails, however, and the Seer has Cornelia's slave/foster daughter Claude's eye gouged out and then she is crushed by an elaborate meat grinder constructed from salvaged parts.
 It is a quasi-religious ritual attended by the Crawler population, who all drink Claude's blood.
 The Seer reveals himself to be an Inworlder.